scverse/scanpy/docs/dev/documentation.md

 For tutorials and more in depth examples, consider adding a notebook to [scanpy-tutorials](https://github.com/scverse/scanpy-tutorials/).

+The tutorials are tied to this repository via a submodule.
+To update the submodule, run `git submodule update --remote` from the root of the repository.
+Subsequently, commit and push the changes in a PR.
+This should be done before each release to ensure the tutorials are up to date.

 ## docstrings format

 We use the numpydoc style for writing docstrings.